TULiberalArts/Economics/pages/undergradaute.md

 Learn More About the [BA in Economics](http://bulletin.temple.edu/undergraduate/liberal-arts/economics/ba-economics/)

-## BA in Mathematical Economics (offered in both CLA and the College of Science and Technology-CST)
+## BA in Mathematical Economics
 The Departments of Economics and Mathematics offer the interdisciplinary Mathematical Economics program as a platform for systematic concentration in the mathematical approach to economics.
+This degree is offered in both CLA and the College of Science and Technology-CST.
 Economics has progressed in the last several decades by making extensive use of mathematical techniques.
 As a result, students who wish to pursue graduate study in economics, finance, accounting and other disciplines that make an extensive use of economics need a thorough grounding in both economics and mathematics.
 The Mathematical Economics curriculum provides this grounding with a broad selection of courses that cover all important areas of economics and the mathematical tools required for a critical, deep mastery of these areas.
 This program is especially recommended for those students who intend to pursue graduate studies in Economics.

 Learn More About the [BA in Mathematical Economics](http://bulletin.temple.edu/undergraduate/liberal-arts/economics/ba-mathematical-economics/)